 Have you considered a career as a physician but lack the required science classes?

 The University of Arkansas premedical program is open to non-traditional students who have earned a bachelor's degree but are returning to college to complete the premedical requirements.
-In order to be successful, your undergraduate and post-baccalaureate GPA need to be competitive.
 Any student who intends to take classes at the University of Arkansas can seek premedical advice, take advantage of the premedical opportunities, and request a letter of evaluation from the UofA Premedical Advisory Committee.

-It is strongly recommended that students complete the medical school requirements before taking the Medical College Admission Test (MCAT)and before applying to medical school.
-The science classes include two semesters each of general chemistry, organic chemistry, physics and biology.
-We recommend two additional biology classes (chosen from cell biology, microbiology, anatomy, physiology, and genetics).
-A student who begins in the summer semester can complete the classes in sequence in about a year.
-After taking the MCAT and applying to medical school there is a gap year while waiting to learn about acceptance and matriculation to medical school.
-Many students will seek jobs in health-care or research and take additional classes that are beneficial for medical school such as biochemistry, immunology, neurobiology, and/or cell physiology.
+It is strongly recommended that students complete most of the medical school requirements before taking the Medical College Admission Test (MCAT).
+This include two semesters each of general chemistry, organic chemistry, and physics, biochemistry, psychology, and three biology classes which should include cell biology and human physiology.
+A student who begins in the summer semester can complete the classes in about a year.

 Health Profession Experience